LuluStieper/ThreeJS_Projects/threeJsProjects/portfolioWebsite/README.md

 The island (the scene) moves in response to user input, enhancing the immersive experience.
 Added to that, a little car moves along designated checkpoints, guiding users through various content displays.
 It is fully responsive as well.
-Working on this project has definitly expanded my knowledge of Three.js and basics of computer graphics concepts.
+Working on this project has definitly expanded my knowledge of Three.js, basics of computer graphics concepts and Blender.